-The best way to tackle the question of flooring is to divide your space into functional areas.
+The best way to tackle the question of flooring in your horse barn is to divide your space into functional areas.
 The decisions you make will vary based on use.

 Equine Medical Treatment Areas